sashark/Pokemon/README.md

 # Pokemon
 ## 0\.
 Read Me
-The goal of the Data Analysis performed in the python Notebook is to be able to identify what pokemon types are the best from a statistical point of view, both as attackers and defenser
+The goal of the Data Analysis performed in the python Notebook is to be able to identify what pokemon types are the best from a statistical point of view, both as attackers and defensers

 Using csv inputs containing pokemons ids and type and a type chart, we will :
 1. Load the Data into dataframes with homogeneous formats